RitaRamo/retrieval-augmentation-nn/README.md

 # retrieval-augmentation-nn
-Retrieval Augmentation to Improve Robustness and Interpretability of Deep Neural Networks

-Code described in the paper: https://arxiv.org/abs/2102.13030
+Code described in the paper Retrieval Augmentation for Deep Neural Networks: https://arxiv.org/abs/2102.13030

 If you find our work useful in your research, please consider citing the paper: